demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   NotSupported "unknown target type" |> Error
 ```

-As we are not supporting any type to begin with, we are just returning the `NotSupported` error.
+As we are not supporting any type, to begin with, we are just returning the `NotSupported` error.

-The important thing to notice here is the generic type `<'T>` in the declaration.
+The critical thing to notice here is the generic type `<'T>` in the declaration.
 It is the target type to which we are going to convert the value stored in the provided environment name.

-Alright, Let's take the next step towards recognizing the target data type `<'T>`.
+Alright, Let's take the next step towards recognising the target data type `<'T>`.

 > Programs parameterized by shapes of datatypes - *Eirik Tsarpalis*

-TypeShape library comes with a set of active patters to match shapes of the data type.
-Let's assume that we are going to consider only int, string and bool for simiplicity.
+TypeShape library comes with a set of active patterns to match shapes of the data type.
+Let's assume that we are going to consider only int, string and bool for simplicity.
 We can do pattern matching with the shape of these types alone in our existing `parsePrimitive` function and handle these cases as below

  ```fsharp
 let parsePrimitive<'T> (envVarName : string) : EnvVarParseResult<'T> =